top of page

 Back to tuning!

-Every piano is different as is every room each unique piano is placed in.
-You can have two identical pianos that left the factory on the same day, one placed in a large hall, the other in a small well furnished room in a house, sue to these rooms both pianos will get tuned completely differently to get them sounding right.
+Every piano is different, as is every room the piano is placed in.
+You can have two identical pianos that left the factory on the same day, one placed in a large hall, the other in a small well furnished room in a house, both pianos will get tuned completely differently to get them sounding right due to the rooms they are in and the unique traits of the pianos.
+Put both pianos in the same room, again though they will both be in prefect tune and identical both pianos will have been tuned slightly differently to achieve that.

 The other thing an app will not pick up on are whats called "false beats".
 Beats are created at the points when strings at different pitches no matter how small , even on the same pitch but a fraction out are meeting at the same point in the sound waves.
 These are what we are working with when tuning and again acoustics factor into how clear these are.